-The GASB has issued Statement No. 97 - Certain Component Units Criteria, and Accounting and Financial Reporting of Internal Revenue Code Section 457 Deferred Compensation Plans - an amendment to GASB Statements No. 14 and No. 84 and a supersession of GASB Statement No. 32.
-The requirements in paragraph 4 as it applies to defined contribution plans, defined OPEB plans, and other employee benefit plans, and paragraph 5 are effective immediately.
-All other requirements are applicable for reporting periods beginning after June 15, 2020.
+The GASB has issued Statement No. 97 - Certain Component Units Criteria, and Accounting and Financial Reporting of Internal Revenue Code Section 457 Deferred Compensation Plans - an Amendment to GASB Statements No. 14 and No. 84 and a Supersession of GASB Statement No. 32.
+The requirements in paragraph 4 as it applies to defined contribution plans, defined other postemployment benefit (OPEB) plans, and other employee benefit plans, and paragraph 5 are effective immediately.
+All other requirements are applicable for reporting periods beginning after June 15, 2021.